Monir and Berlioz

 Another special interest of Monir was in the visual evidence of all kinds that illustrated Berlioz’s career and works, and his posthumous influence.
 Many sections of the site with a primarily visual content were initiated by her, notably Berlioz Photo Album, Berlioz Cartoons, Berlioz Statues, First Editions of Berlioz’s Published Scores, Berlioz and Literature, Berlioz Inspired Works of Art, Berlioz-inspired Art Postcards, and the large and diverse section entitled Berlioz Memorabilia.

-As a result of this special interest she was also responsible for many of the illustrations that are an essential part of the numerous pages on the site which deal with cities, places and countries that have special significance in the life and career of the composer.
+Many of the original photos that are found on numerous pages of the site were taken by myself (for example those devoted to Paris and La Côte-Saint-André; Rome and its surroundings; London; Weimar and Gotha).
+But with this proviso Monir was primarily responsible for selecting and presenting the illustrations that are an essential part of the numerous pages on the site which deal with cities, places and countries that have special significance in the life and career of the composer.
 The natural starting point was the page on Berlioz’s birthplace La Côte-Saint-André, for which we made in 1998 the first in a long series of trips abroad, with the aim of building up a visual commentary on the composer.
 In France these resulted in pages devoted to Paris, Grenoble, Meylan, Vienne and Nice, and the coverage was gradually extended to include all the countries and cities that Berlioz visited in Europe: Italy, Belgium, Germany and central Europe, London, Russia, and Switzerland, though we only managed to visit a limited number of these countries.
 In all of these sections, the illustrations were for the most part gathered and presented by Monir, though the text of individual pages was often my own.

 One by-product of Monir’s interest in illustrating Berlioz’s career was the steady acquisition over a period of years of a large collection of Berlioz memorabilia, for which she was primarily responsible.
 The collection included not only numerous pictures, engravings, photos, and postcards, but also a large number of contemporary concert programmes (the page on Berlioz and the Americas is one example of this), miscellaneous objects such as stamps, medals etc., and a large number of books, articles and other Berlioz-related publications.
 Many of these articles found their way in the section entitled Contemporary performances and articles. — As mentioned elsewhere on this site, this collection is ultimately destined to go to the Berlioz museum at La Côte-Saint-André (see the page Project with the Berlioz Museum).